270: Hexadecimal Floating-Point Constants

 Abstract

-Floating-point numbers are generally in radix 2, but are written by users in radix 10.
-This SRFI introduces Scheme syntax for hexadecimal floating point constants based on C99's syntax.
+Floating-point numbers are usually stored in radix 2, but are written by users in radix 10.
+This SRFI introduces Scheme syntax for hexadecimal floating point constants based on C99's syntax, that use radix 16 for writing the integer and fractional part, and a radix 10 exponent part that raises the whole value to a power of 2.

 Rationale

 Computers generally use binary floating point to store numbers, while humans like decimals.
-To express binary floating point exactly, one can use hexadecimal floating point constants, which are written in base 16 instead of base 10.
-They represent binary floating point numbers of any mantissa and exponent size precisely.
+To express binary floating point exactly, one can use hexadecimal floating point constants, which are written in base 16 instead of base 10 and whose exponential parts raise the given values to a power of 2 instead of a power of 10.
+They represent binary floating point numbers of any significand and exponent size precisely.

 Specification